trigaten/Learn_Prompting/docs/intro.md

 Welcome to this course on Prompt Engineering (PE)!

-I like to think of PE as "**How to talk to AI to get it to do what you want**".
-With many of the recent advances in AI, this is a particularly important skill to have.
+I like to think of PE as "**How communicate with AI to get it to do what you want**".
+With many of the recent advances in AI, this has become a particularly important skill.

 This course is designed for both
 ML (machine learning) hobbyists and researchers, with a particular focus on undergraduate researchers